How to increase your Airbnb bookings with better “Airbnb SEO”

 This is another huge flexibility factor that the algorithm will look for when a search has been carried out, and having it active will bump you closer to the top in no time.
 The likelihood is that having this function active will expose your property to a whole new market within the platform, for example, travellers with strict planning time frames that have their search results limited to instant book listings only.

-The risk of getting a booking you ordinarily wouldn't approve of does, of course, go up, but as long as you’ve got the correct insurance in place (which you can get from us!
-Check out HOSTCOVER!), anything that goes wrong and is against your house rules and regulations will be covered.
+The risk of getting a booking you ordinarily wouldn’t approve of does, of course, go up, but as long as you’ve got the correct insurance in place (which you can get from us – please check out our HOSTCOVER product), anything that goes wrong and is against your house rules and regulations will be covered.

 It’s no secret that reviews, (especially positive ones), are the easiest way to organically boost your profile through the Airbnb ranks, and while the curation of these reviews is out of your hands to some extent, there are a few things you can do to give your guest a nudge to get one done.